 - Your attorney owes you the highest obligation to act in your best interests and to maintain confidentiality.

-- Your attorney can help you with an agreement for future contact with the adoptive parents.
+- Your attorney can help you with an agreement for future contact with the adoptive parents and your baby.

 - Most important, an attorney will help you get your baby back if you change your mind about the adoption within the time frame allowed.

-Adoption Myth #4: I can’t put my baby up for adoption if I’ve used drugs or alcohol during pregnancy.
+Myth #4: No one will adopt my baby if I’ve used drugs or alcohol during pregnancy

 - Tell the potential adoptive parents about any drug or alcohol use.
-If you lie to them it will impact their trust in you.
+You need to know they are comfortable to this.

 - More information about the prenatal environment means better care for you baby in the future.